Nakamichi: Nakamichi under Grande Holdings

-In 2014, Nakamichi moved back to its high-end roots and presented a 7.1 Pre-/main Amplifier combination AV1/AVP1.
+In 2014, Nakamichi moved back to its high-end roots and presented a 7.1 pre-/main Amplifier combination AV1/AVP1.

-In 2016, its focus shifted to soundbars by introducing its Shockwafe soundbar series.
-The first model, the Shockwafe Pro 7.1 soundbar, was the first soundbar to have 7 discrete surround channels.
+In 2016, its focus shifted to soundbars by introducing its Shockwave soundbar series.
+The first model, the Shockwave Pro 7.1 soundbar, was the first soundbar to have 7 discrete surround channels.

-In 2018, Nakamichi added 4 more models into its Shockwafe lineup, incorporating dual subwoofers, quad modular surround speaker technology and DTS:X compatibility.
-The flagship Shockwafe Ultra 9.2 DTS:X, Shockwafe Elite 7.2 DTS:X and Shockwafe Plus 5.2 were the industry's first soundbars designed with two subwoofers, while the Shockwafe Pro 7.1 DTS:X featured a single down-firing subwoofer.
-The Shockwafe Ultra 9.2 DTS:X pioneered Nakamichi's quad modular surround speaker technology, of which its four surround speakers could be attached as pairs to become two sets of dipole surround speakers, enabling the sound to reverberate off walls to create the same true surround sound environment as when the four surround speakers were placed individually.
+In 2018, Nakamichi added 4 more models into its Shockwave lineup, incorporating dual subwoofers, quad modular surround speaker technology and DTS:X compatibility.
+The flagship Shockwave Ultra 9.2 DTS:X, Shockwave Elite 7.2 DTS:X and Shockwave Plus 5.2 were the industry's first soundbars designed with two subwoofers, while the Shockwave Pro 7.1 DTS:X featured a single down-firing subwoofer.
+The Shockwave Ultra 9.2 DTS:X pioneered Nakamichi's quad modular surround speaker technology, of which its four surround speakers could be attached as pairs to become two sets of dipoles surround speakers, enabling the sound to reverberate off walls to create the same true surround sound environment as when the four surround speakers were placed individually.
 During the 2018 Consumer Electronics Show held in Las Vegas, a series of blind listening battles were conducted for the public, including 2 exclusive sessions for members of the San Francisco Audiophile Society and private sessions to the media.
-Out of 204 people who participated, 81% voted Nakamichi Shockwafe Ultra 9.2 DTS:X Soundbar for best overall performance and 99% voted it for best overall value.
+Out of 204 people who participated, 81% voted Nakamichi Shockwave Ultra 9.2 DTS:X Soundbar for best overall performance and 99% voted it for best overall value.